Skip to main content

 Step 2: Build Unit Economics From Real Data

-Gross margin per customer equals revenue minus variable cost to serve.
-For AI products, variable cost includes LLM API costs across all models, embedding and retrieval infrastructure, tool call and external API costs, compute for self-hosted models, and a proportional share of vector databases and caching layers.
+With cost data in hand, the core financial model becomes straightforward.
+Gross margin per customer equals revenue minus variable cost to serve, where variable cost includes LLM API costs across all models, embedding and retrieval infrastructure, tool call and external API costs, compute for self-hosted models, and a proportional share of vector databases and caching layers.

 A healthy AI product targets 60-80% gross margins.
 Below 50%, pricing or cost structure needs attention.
 The structural floor for AI companies will likely settle at 60-65%, below the 80%+ traditional SaaS achieves.